echronos/echronos/components/blocking-mutex/docs.md

 Mutual exclusion can be used, for example, to ensure that only a single task operates on a data structure, device, or some other shared resource at any point in time.

 Assume, for example, a system with a hardware block for CRC calculation.
-Such a CRC engine might have two registers, `input` and `result` which are used to sequentially feed data to it and to retrieve the resulting CRC, respectively.
+Such a CRC engine might have two registers, `input`, and `result`, which are used to sequentially feed data to it and to retrieve the resulting CRC, respectively.
 It could be represented by the following type and object for memory-mapped hardware access:

 <pre>struct crc_engine {